 Once in the game, you can return to the shipbuilder at any time while you are on the ship.
 The transition is seamless and the shipbuilding interface doubles as a real-time map of your ship.

 It’s incredibly surreal to personally wander around and use the facilities of the ship you designed, in real time.
-Its a definite high point of the game, especially how fast and easy it is to transition between the two modes.
+Its a definite high point of Genesis Alpha One, especially how fast and easy it is to transition between the two modes.

 Furthermore, the shipbuilder is intuitive and easy to use, even on consoles.
 You have an immense amount of freedom in its design.
 You can also build multiple floors that you and your crew can traverse via lift modules.
 But you have to build with security in mind.

 Your ship is going to face a variety of threats, infestations by different types of alien species, incursions by hostile invading forces and more.
 The first person nature of the gameplay means you have to think about defensive designs in a completely different way than in similar games.
 More on that in a bit.

 You won’t have a lot of resources to build with at the start, you need to gather more to continue working on your ship.
 And you have to find the technology for new and more advanced types of modules.
 This means exploring different solar systems.
 The map and everything in it are different each playthrough.
 You have to seek out the resources you need each time.